 Thyme propagation can be accomplished in a number of ways.
 It is a hardy little plant most commonly grown for its essence of thymol, which gives a distinct flavor to foods in cuisines from French (herbs de Provence) and Lebanese to Italian, Greek, Turkish, Portuguese, and even the Caribbean.
 This herb may be sprouted from seed with additional propagating of thyme plants accomplished via root division, cuttings, and even layering.

 Thyme Seed Planting

 Thyme plants can handle deep freezing conditions and are tolerant of drought.
 As such, they are easy herbs to grow in most regions.
-This member of the family Labiatae (Thymus vulgaris), will not only thrive in the herb garden, but does well in containers and some varieties are especially suited to tight areas among pavers in well-trod patios or walkways.
+This member of the family Labiatae (Thymus vulgaris) will not only thrive in the herb garden, but also does well in containers and some varieties are especially suited to tight areas among pavers in well-trod patios or walkways.